WSDOT/PGSuper/Documentation/Common/TechnicalGuide/Structural_Analysis_Models.md

 In the illustration above, Spans 1 and 2 have 4 girders and Span 3 has 5 girders.
 Girder D from spans 1 and 2 are used in the line model for analyzing Girder E.

+> NOTE: The accuracy of such girderline models relies on 100 percent transfer of moment through the pier cap (i.e., the pier cap is torsionally rigid, and the beam-cap connection is rigid).
+If this assumption is questionable, users should construct a 3D finite element model or other means for confirmation.

 Loading
 ---------
 The sections that follow describe loads are developed for the various analysis intervals.